 - Reduced user acquisition costs.
 Retaining your existing users is 10 times cheaper than acquiring new ones.
 In-app user engagement reduces the cost of user acquisition by 90%.

-- Referred app users have the retention rate twice bigger than those acquired via paid campaigns.
+- Referred app users have a retention rate twice bigger than those acquired via paid campaigns.

 - Increased customer lifetime value (LTV) – a time period during which a person remains an active user of the app.